 NetVizura needs dedicated server

-For security reason, make sure that your server or VM doesn't have anything installed on it before NetVizura installation.
+For security reasons, make sure your server or VM has no software installed before installing NetVizura.
 Other software of services running on the same server can impact installation.

 NetVizura needs correct time

-Before installing NetVizura make sure to set the time on your server correctly.
+Before installing NetVizura, make sure the time on your server is set correctly.
 Time change after the installation will invalidate the license!

 NetVizura installation needs internet access

-NetVizura requires working connection to the internet to install required dependent software.
-After installation is successful you can turn off internet access for NetVizura server.
+NetVizura requires an active internet connection to install the required dependent software.
+After the installation is successful, you can disable internet access for the NetVizura server.

 Installation Steps

-Only 64-bit Java is supported, so choose Windows x64 installer.
-We recommend JDK package because it helps with troubleshooting.
+Only 64-bit Java is supported, so choose the Windows x64 installer.
+We recommend the JDK package because it helps with troubleshooting.

 Step 2: Download and install Tomcat 7 - 9 (Tomcat 10 is not supported currently) as a service from Tomcat official website tomcat.apache.org.
 32-bit/64-bit Windows Service Installer is available on the downloads page.

-• Make sure to install Tomcat as a service, otherwise NetVizura installation won't be able to complete successfully.
+• Make sure to install Tomcat as a service; otherwise, the NetVizura installation will not complete successfully.

-• Make sure you have exactly one version of Tomcat installed on your system, otherwise application might not work as expected.
+• Make sure you have exactly one version of Tomcat installed on your system; otherwise, the application might not work as expected.

 When prompted for the installation type, choose Full installation.
 This will enable Tomcat to start on boot.
 Server Shutdown port should be set to 8005.